Phoenix Child Custody Lawyer

 5. AT WHAT AGE CAN A CHILD DECIDE WHICH PARENT TO LIVE WITH?

 In Arizona, a child’s wishes can always be considered if they are of suitable age and maturity.
 Judges generally do not interview children although they have the discretion to do so.
-Judges generally prefer that a mental health expert provide information regarding the children’s wishes and circumstances.
+Judges generally prefer that a family court advisor or mental health expert provide information regarding the children’s wishes and circumstances.
 Judges will sometimes allow the parents to tell the judge what the children want; however, in some cases the judge may not allow such testimony if the other parent objects and the Arizona Rules of Evidence have been invoked.

 These are only a few of the major questions that our clients often ask.
 Bishop, Del Vecchio & Beeks Law Office, P.C. is more than happy to answer any questions you may have during your consultation with us.